iron-software/IronWord.Examples/how-to/text-effect-shadow-effect/README.md

     {
         public void Run()
         {
-            // Start a new document
+            // Initialize a new Word document
             WordDocument doc = new WordDocument();

-            // Detailed text styling
-            TextStyle textStyle = new TextStyle();
+            // Configuring text style with advanced shadow settings TextStyle textStyle = new TextStyle();
             textStyle.TextEffect = new TextEffect()
             {